 Greetings and Welcome to Redworms Rock!

 My name is John Vance.
 Thank you for visiting Redworms Rock!.
-You have arrived here because you are either interested in knowing more about what redworms and redworm composting, also known as vermmicomposting, is about - or you are just curious and may want to see if redworm composting [VERMICOMPOSTING] is for you or you may have seen my promotional sign in my driveway at my home, purchased redworms or castings from me recently, ran across me on Twitter, the RWR Facebook page or you may be subscribed to my community newsletter, the Peoples Bark News Berkeley OR you may be following my Redworm Care Wordpress blog - maybe you saw one of my ads on US FreeAds, Classifieds Ads, Domestic Sale, Craigslist, but however you found your way here, WELCOME!
+You have arrived here because you are either interested in knowing more about what redworms and redworm composting, also known as vermmicomposting, is about - or you are just curious and may want to see if redworm composting [VERMICOMPOSTING] is for you.
+You may have purchased redworms or castings from me recently, ran across me on Twitter, the RWR Facebook page or you may be subscribed to my community newsletter, the Peoples Bark News Berkeley OR you may be following my Redworm Care Wordpress blog.
+Maybe you even saw one of my ads on US FreeAds, Classifieds Ads, Domestic Sale, Craigslist, but however you found your way here, WELCOME to YOU!

 If you would like to follow me on my Wordpress blog, just send an email to me at: firstname.lastname@example.org with 'Wordpress Redworms' in the subject line and i will send you an invite to follow.

 However you got here, I am glad you made it and I am sure you will learn a lot about redworms and redworm composting, [vermicomposting] and I hope you enjoy your time here.
 Any suggestions you have for my website, please send me an email and I will see if your suggestion can work for RWR.

 If you would like to write to me or you would like to purchase redworms or castings and you live in the San Marcos, Escondido, Vista, Valley Center, Carlsbad area of southern California, [N. San Diego County] you can send an email to: email@example.com Please put "redworm question" in the subject line, and I will reply to you right away.

 Redworms - also known as Eisenia Fetida - can make your life much more interesting